 Not impressed with my previous pick?
 Here is another Fiskars model with boosted features.

 The Fiskars 394631-1001 version has an impressive reach of 16 feet.
-With such length, you can easily landscape your whole yard.
+With such length, you can easily landscape your whole yard without any other hand or bow saw!

-The oval-shaped fiberglass and aluminum pole is lightweight to reduce muscle fatigue while working.
+The oval-shaped fiberglass and aluminum pole is very lightweight.
+In fact, while I tested this one out, I noticed that I had much less muscle fatigue afterward.
 The double-lock system ensures the extended pole doesn’t collapse on you.
+Thus, it’s one of the safest hand saws for cutting trees I’ve reviewed to date.

 The inventive 2-in-1 design lets you prune thin branches and saw thick tree limbs.
 The sharp pruner with a low-friction coating cuts up to 1.25-inch thick branches.

-The chain-drive mechanism gives you three times more cutting strength than traditional models.
+The chain-drive mechanism gives you three times more tree-cutting strength than traditional models.

-This model uses a sturdy 15-inch blade to effortlessly cut off thick tree limbs.
-The hook at the end of the blade prevents it from sliding out of the cutting notch.
+This model uses a sturdy 15-inch saw blade.
+This extra-long blade length allows it to effortlessly cut off thick tree limbs.
+The hook at the end of the hand saw blade prevents it from sliding out of the cutting notch.

 - Practical 2-in-1 design